Skip to Content

 4. Apply A Layer Of Organic Compost

 Although this is optional, adding a layer of organic compost to the ground will accelerate weed suppression in your garden.
-Remember, you do not wish to miss the upcoming planting season because you are waiting for weed to grow for you to suffocate it.
+Remember, you do not wish to miss the upcoming planting season because you are waiting for the weed to grow for you to suffocate it.

-The best thing you can do is add a layer of organic composite to decompose with the suffocated weed and revive your garden soil.
+The best thing you can do is add a layer of organic composite to decompose the suffocated weed and revive your garden soil.
 Most gardeners use crop waste, woodchips, animal beddings, and other organic matter for regular mulching as organic compost.

 5. Water To Moisturize the Ground

 The tarp works to prevent the soil from drying.
 It helps maintain a moist environment for weeds to germinate and grow under it.
-The tarp increase moisture in the surrounding.
+The tarp increases moisture in the surrounding.
 Although the weeds germinate successfully, they cannot survive without sunlight.

 They will eventually suffocate and die.
 After killing the weeds, essential animals such as earthworms are found in the soil until they start moving horizontally to escape the heat beneath the tarp.